 Is Debt Consolidation a Good or Bad Idea?

 If you’re carrying a lot of high-interest debt with multiple lenders, it can be difficult to maneuver your money around to accommodate multiple due dates.
 You may end up with late fees if you make a mistake and miss a payment, or if you can’t afford one of the minimum payments.
+You may be having a tough time deciding which debts need to be paid before others.
 It can be an anxiety-inducing predicament.

 In moments like these, a debt consolidation loan can seem like a great idea.
 It may well be.
 Debt consolidation loans may lower your interest rates and can replace your multiple payment due dates with one fixed payment per month that’s easy to remember.

 But there are some situations where a debt consolidation loan may be disadvantageous.
 Let’s examine if a debt consolidation loan is a good idea for you.

 When debt consolidation can be a good idea

 Debt consolidation loans provide significant benefits, but only in specific situations.
 Here are some reasons you may want to take out a debt consolidation loan:

 The biggest factor in determining the value of a debt consolidation loan is how well you have addressed the problems that have gotten you into this mess in the first place.
 It all depends on where you are in your financial journey.
 Are you serious about changing your past behavior?
 Have your circumstances changed?
 If you can answer ‘yes,’ you’ll have more success, and one monthly payment can make life easier for you.

 Perhaps you’ve decided you want to get out of debt in the next three years, and you have the following debts:

 - A credit card with a $4,000 balance at 14.99% APR